 - When you want to command and demand, ask once and then pause to see what your child will do when given the time to process your request, make a plan, and do it in a way that feels right to them.

 - When your child’s emotions are engulfing them, get low to communicate safety and hold space until their emotional train makes it all the way through the station.
-Staying listening and be present without trying to halt or fix things.
+Stay listening and be present without trying to halt or fix things.

 - Before you give an adult-imposed consequence, pause and let natural consequences do their job.